connervieira/Predator/ETHICS.md

 For sake of conveinence and unity, Predator provides network based license plate alert hotlists to aid users who want to help their communities catch dangerous ctiminals.
 That being said, V0LT has extremely strict policies on what license plates are posted to this list.

-Alerts may be published for the following situations.
+Alerts may be published for the following situations:

 1. A vehicle was recently stolen.
 2. A violent criminal was last seen in a particular vehicle.
 3. An AMBER alert published by law enforcement contained a license plate.

-Alerts will not be published for the following situations.
+In order to protect privacy, alerts will not be published for the following situations:

 1. Vehicles involved in non-violent crimes.
 2. Vehicles that witnessed a crime.
+3. Missing person cases without concrete evidence to suggest abduction or other violence.

+## Privacy

+Traditional ALPR platforms are designed for mass data collection and analysis.
+Conversely, Predator is designed to be a completely stand-alone, offline platform.
+Predator is not designed to track vehicles, and doesn't submit any data to a central server.
+Individual Predator users are responsible for protecting the privacy and integrity of the data the collect.
+Predator itself doesn't transmit any personal information of any kind.